jddunn/jddunn.github.io/_posts/projects/emote-emoter.md

 Emote / Emoter / A Poor Sort of Memory were all created during my undergraduate thesis at Parsons School of Design.
 I deployed Emoter in an anachronistic, interactive exhibit (seen below) at the Parson's 2017 BFA thesis show, with a personality that represents myself, created from parsing my archived messages on Facebook.

+While the code and dataset was open-source while I was in school, the IP for Emote and Emoter was sold to the startup <a class="md-link" href="https://hereafterlegacy.ai" target="_blank" style="margin-left: 0; margin-right: 0; display: inline">HAL</a>, and so is no longer open-source.

 <a href="/assets/projects/emoter-talking-demo.gif" target="_blank"><img src="/assets/projects/emoter-talking-demo.gif" class="img-shadow" style="display: block; margin-left: auto; margin-right: auto;" width="800" alt="Emoter digital personality replica chatbot"></img></a>

-I had originally wanted to create a wearable product intergrated with a talking AI, and while looking at all the existing chatbot solutions, I felt dissatisfied.
+I had originally wanted to create a wearable product integrated with a talking AI, and while looking at all the existing chatbot solutions, I felt dissatisfied.
 I felt that chatbots should have some way to comprehend messages for some higher meaning, as an actual human mind would.
 Naturally, empathy seemed like a great way to answer for that higher meaning.

 A chatbot with emotional intelligence could not only be able to narrow down schemas in its knowledge database to give more specific, accurate answers, but the bot could also then decipher and understand the emotional context of texts that aren't similar to anything in its training.

-I looked to intergrate a sentiment analyzer with my bot.
+I looked to integrate a sentiment analyzer with my bot.
 I tried a few solutions, and again, felt dissatisfied with them all, including Watson's Tone Analyzer (which, as the name states, is for analyzing the tone of how text comes off, not actually how the person is feeling).
 Again, I began creating my own, with the help of several open-source libraries.

 ## Emote: Sentiment analysis library